UQ-Trust-Lab/AIM/README.md

 | `infer_perturbation.py` | Visualization pipeline with perturbation controls         |

-## NLP Task: Modulation Modultion during Text Generation
+# NLP Task: Model Modulation during Text Generation
 We tailored the OpenCompass framework to include a new class `HuggingFaceNoiseModel` which introduces the capability to inject Gaussian noise into the logits during the generation process of a Hugging Face model, thus enable model modulation for AI Models.

 ## Key Modifications